LukeSz03/restottawa/README.md

-# restottawa
+A web scrapping web app for finding nearby foods that you may like.

-A web scrapping web app for finding nearby foods that you may like
+Heavily utilizes Google Maps for finding the restaurants and fast food joints.